grymmjack/qb64pe-wiki-to-markdown/markdown_files/CONSOLEINPUT.md

 * Returns 1 if new keyboard information is available, 2 if mouse information is available, otherwise it returns 0.
-* Must be called before reading any of the other mouse functions and before reading [_CINP](CINP.md) .
+* Must be called before reading any of the other mouse functions and before reading _CINP .
-* To clear all previous input data, read [_CONSOLEINPUT](CONSOLEINPUT.md) in a loop until it returns 0.
+* To clear all previous input data, read _CONSOLEINPUT in a loop until it returns 0.
+* To capture mouse input, turn off Quick Edit in the settings of command prompt and use _SOURCE _CONSOLE or $CONSOLE:ONLY .
 * Keyword not supported in Linux or macOS versions

 </blockquote>